The Messenger (magazine): Conflict over socialism

 After they were dismissed from the hotel they moved into a nearby office at 513 Lenox Avenue.
 With the patronage of Randolph's wife Lucille, they launched The Messenger.
 The first issue cost 15 cents (its price would never change) and ran the mission statement written by Randolph and Owen:

 "Our aim is to appeal to reason, to lift our pens above the cringing demagogy of the times, and above the cheap peanut politics of the old reactionary Negro leaders.
 [This was a reference to Booker T. Washington, who promoted rural skills and compromise at Tuskegee Institute.]
 Patriotism has no appeal to us; justice has.
 Party has no weight with us; principle has.
 Loyalty is meaningless; it depends on what one is loyal to.
 Prayer is not one of our remedies; it depends on what one is praying for.
 We consider prayer as nothing more than a fervent wish; consequently the merit and worth of a prayer depend upon what the fervent wish is".

-Declaring that "with us, economics and politics take precedence to music and art", the magazine's first two years were primarily devoted to advocating black labor unionism and socialism, and denouncing the War and its effects on black Americans.
-The magazine attacked President Woodrow Wilson's call to make "the world safe for democracy", when the black community was at risk in the U.S. Since the late 19th century, it had suffered a high rate of lynchings and violence in the South.
-At the turn of the century, most blacks were disenfranchised by changes in state law across the region that raised barriers to voter registration.
-They were excluded from the political system.
-The editors of the Messenger also criticized major northern black figures such as W. E. B. Du Bois, who was pro-war at the time, and Marcus Garvey, an activist from Jamaica.
-They believed that Garvey's program to "repatriate" native-born American black citizens to Africa was illogical and far fetched.